 Candidates for graduation must submit a Request for Graduation form to the Registrar's Office no later than December 15th of the academic year they plan to complete their program requirements.
-A graduation fee is incurred and is non-refundable upon the student completing the Request for Graduation form.
-This fee is payable whether or not the candidate attends the commencement ceremony.

 Students within six (6) credit hours of credential completion may participate in commencement activities but will not receive a signed diploma until the completion of the program requirements.
 Students graduating with a 3.5 or greater GPA are recognized in the commencement program and will wear a gold rope during the ceremony in honor of their achievement.
 Honors designation for commencement will be determined based upon prior completed semesters' cumulative grade point average.